 Once the Resource is On-Line it is Dispatched as any other Generation Resource including any provisions for processing generation less than the Resource’s LSL.

 The Resource must, at a minimum, be capable of providing all the Non-Spin energy to SCED within 30 minutes of the Dispatch Instruction.

+The Load Resource must, at a minimum, be capable of remaining deployed until recalled.

 On-Line Generation Resource with an Energy Offer Curve